mjHarakka/configurationmanagementsystems_week3/README.md

-# Configuration Mangament System's week3's exercises
+# Configuration Mangament Systems week3's exercises
 ## First Steps - Creating new Repository and pushing the changes from local machine to remote repository in github

 This weeks exercises were mostly about Git version control and Github, these exercises are made with markdown